A/N Beta'd by the wonderful StoryWriter831. Everything belongs to JK Rowling.

 I actually found myself smiling somewhat bitterly at this.
 The man might have assumed an armour of bland composure, but his arrogance was so innate and irrepressible it shone through as dazzlingly as ever.

-That evening as I sat in my usual place upon window ledge, I stared down at the wads of bandages, trying to imagine what my fingers looked like, if they were healing straight, or if I was going to end up with ugly crooked digits for the rest of my life.
+That evening as I sat in my usual place upon window ledge, I stared down at the wads of bandages, trying to imagine what my hands looked like, if they were healing straight, or if I was going to end up with ugly crooked fingers for the rest of my life.